 - €15-30 for a standard corporate website or blog

 - €15-50 for a small to medium sized WooCommerce shop

 - From €50 for a larger website, blog or WooCommerce store

 - From €50 for a large multisite website, blog, WooCommerce store

 This price recommendation isn't only based on processor power but factors in support.
 More on that later.

-With most providers, the price for an "optimized" WordPress offer stops at maximum 20 Euros.
+With most WordPress hosting providers, the price for an "optimized" WordPress offer ends at 20 Euros at the latest.
 If you want more performance, you have to go for a vServer cloud offer or dedicated servers.

 As mentioned above, reasons for fast loading times are simple.
 You're most likely losing sales if your website is too slow.
 Not only does it give your business a bad first impression, but it's also one of the ranking factors for Google.